 Even though I have mentioned in the past that there are several high paying jobs with no college degree needed, getting a college education is still quite the leg-up in today’s society.
 It allows the borrower to earn vastly more during his or her career; going on to obtain a graduate degree can be even more useful.
 Taking the worry out of studying and working can make a dramatic difference in the student’s grades.

 Student loans can be a great way for the new graduate to build their credit score.
 Since a good portion of the score is based on their credit history, these loans will most likely go back to when they turned 18 and were first able to start using credit.
 By maintaining a good payment history, even during school when they pay on their non-deferred loans, they will begin to build their credit score.
 On the other hand, when this debt is used carelessly, the credit score can be severely damaged.
 Even missing one payment can cause a serious drop.
+Missing several payments can cause loans to go into delinquent status and go into collections (lenders can vary on how long does a collection stay on your credit report).
 What this means is that after the student graduates, they will have difficulty buying a house, buying a car, and in some cases getting a job.
 If the loans go unpaid for too long, the student’s wages can be garnished, and their tax returns seized.

 The bottom line is that the student should be well aware of how the student loans work.
 They are not complicated loans, but when a check for several thousand dollars is handed to them, they can get a little carried away.
 By only borrowing what they need, and making sure to still live frugally, the student can get a tremendous boost in the job market.
 When they are careless with this “free” money, they can end up damaging their earning abilities for years to come.